 Ionizing radiation has been used for many years to preserve foods by killing organisms in herbs and spices, sterilizing insects in dry foods, inhibiting germination, and prolonging shelf-life by eliminating the organisms on meat/poultry.
 Food that has been irradiated, typically, does not have a different texture, appearance, or taste.
 While this process offers health-related and economic benefits, there is concern that food irradiation is used to mask poor food quality and serve as a crutch to improper food handling and processing.

 Many times, the label on the package is the only indication that a food was irradiated.
 Instead of relying solely on label information, techniques are utilized to confirm irradiation.
 Food Irradiation detection is important for quality control purposes to ensure a balance of benefits and a control of country specific legislation.
-Thermoluminescence (TL) technology is widely used as it is highly conclusive and reliable.
+Many techniques exist such as thermoluminescence (TL) technology is widely used as it is highly conclusive and reliable.
+Optical Stimulation (OSL) and PhotoStimulated Luminescence (PSL) are also widely used quick analysis tools for pass/fail decision making.

 PSLfood